TobiWo/eth-duties/README.md

 This mode results in an immediate graceful exit with `exit code 0` without checking for duties.
 The rationale behind this flag is the following: If your deployment job will not run because of upcoming duties but you need to force an update for whatever reason you can use the mode `exit`.
 I'm not an expert in github pipelines but in gitlab you can prefill environment variables when you start a pipeline manually via the web ui.
 This way you don't need to adapt your pipeline code but just restart a pipeline with the `exit` mode.
 In general how to setup your pipelines is out of scope of this documentation.
 For more information please check the respective platform documentation.
 For gitlab this would be [the following website](https://docs.gitlab.com/ee/ci/pipelines/index.html#prefill-variables-in-manual-pipelines).

+### --validators

+This flag is self-explanatory in general but you need to respect the following separation rules:

+* Validator identifiers can be separated by comma or space e.g.:
+  * `--validators 123 456 --validators 678 999`
+  * `--validators 123,456 --validators 678,999`
+* If you provide a validator identifier with an alias you need to wrap the whole string of one identifier-alias-pair in quotes or double quotes e.g.:
+  * `--validators "123;val1" "456;val2" --validators 678 999` or
+  * `--validators "123;val1","456;val2" --validators 678,999`

+**Note: Wrapping an identifier-alias-pair in quotes or double quotes is not true for a `docker-compose`.
+Please check the example [compose](docker/compose.yaml).**

 ## What to expect

 Beside the actual functionality of logging upcoming duties I added some kind of UX in form of color coding.